 There has been talk of implementing multiple dispatch functions (i.e. "generic functions") in Python for over ten years.
-Last year, something concrete was done for the first time--and as of Python 3.4, we have the decorator functools.singledispatch to implement generic functions!
+Last year, something concrete was done for the first time.
+As of Python 3.4, we have the decorator functions.singledispatch to implement generic functions!